 After seeing the reasons for conflict, it’s now time to look at how Front End developers and Designers can collaborate to create great products.

-First of all, here at Extendi we have understood that design is not completely an aesthetic concern, nor is developing an entirely technical one.
+First of all, here at Extendi, we have understood that design is not completely an aesthetic concern, nor is developing an entirely technical one.
 Our designers do consider how functionality affects form, and our developers learned to be creative when building functionality.

-The ultimate goal is creating synergies where teams showcase seamlessly UX and development skills.
+The ultimate goal is to create synergies where teams showcase seamlessly UX and development skills.
 Having Developers and Designers work together makes better UX, because it’s possible to assess immediately what is possible in terms of design and code.
 Try to look at them as two parts of a unique skill set, not separate disciplines.

 Working closely ultimately will head off disputes, empower both sides and allow Designers and Front Enders to learn something one from another in a mutual exchange.
 And if someone is not willing to collaborate, then they should be removed from the team.

 We know that creating a sense of togetherness is not easy, especially when designers and developers work in different teams.
-But, again also in this case astonishing results can be achieved through some of those best practices: removing physical barriers (if non-remote workers), asking developers for visual feedback, introducing common frameworks, using collaboration tools and component-based development.
+But, again also in this case astonishing results can be achieved through some of those best practices: removing physical barriers (if non-remote workers), asking developers for visual feedback, introducing common frameworks, using collaboration tools, and component-based development.

 Creating a partnership between designers and developers is one of the most challenging yet beneficial parts of the designing process, as the payoffs received are innumerable on taking up the challenge.
 Since both designers and developers approach problems from different angles and live in different worlds, it becomes important to increase trust and build a sense of camaraderie between the two disciplines.